egozhuk/Countify/README.md

 # Countify

+## Latest news:
+2.0 V will be released 28.05.23
+### New functions
+New Settings view.
+It can be openned through clicking on Countify->Settings in menubar.
+There will be a list of supported operations.
+And a few new settings:
+1) Text size
+2) Color theme (dark / light)
+3) Maybe more new settings

+### Changes:
+New parsing system(my own).
+It works a little faster And it will have changes in syntax.
+But it is much easier for adding new operations.
+---

 👋It is the easiest to use calculator for MacOS!
 This calculator have only two buttons and one textfield.
 All you need to do is just write your expression and push "=" button.